 Organized storage sets

-For 10-50 coins: Leuchtturm Volterra coin boxes or NUMIS cases with felt-lined compartments.
-Use the stoppers provided to block incomplete rows—without these stoppers, the capsules will slide around and knock against each other.
+For 10-50 coins: Leuchtturm Volterra coin albums or NUMIS boxes with felt-lined compartments.
+Use the stoppers provided to block incomplete rows: without these stoppers, the capsules will slide around and knock against each other.
 For sets without medal holders: group capsules in a small rigid box (6×4×2 inches) with foam dividers between each coin, filling any gaps with crumpled tissue paper.

 Validation test: gently shake the closed container => no movement noise should be audible.